df-rw/go-htmx-multistep-form/README.md

 The [`hx-boost` attribute](https://htmx.org/attributes/hx-boost/)  tells htmx to issue this request as an AJAX request.
-The [`hx-target` attribute](https://htmx.org/attributes/hx-target/) tells htmx how to swap the returned HTML into the current page.
+The [`hx-target` attribute](https://htmx.org/attributes/hx-target/) tells htmx where to swap the returned HTML into the current page.
 The [`hx-swap` attribute](https://htmx.org/attributes/hx-swap/) tells htmx how to swap the new element in: